Target level of study

 18h

-Reading comprehension - based on articles in the scientific press
+Reading comprehension—based on articles from the scientific press

-Wood for the tree 2: biomechanics and tree hydraulics
+Wood for trees 2: biomechanics & tree hydraulics

 ECTS